How do I start?

 - Watch zoo and aquarium cams to enjoy live streams of their animals from home.
 Here are a few that are available, plus another list.

 - Do a virtual theme park trip.
 Watch walk-throughs or videos of rides at Disney and other parks.
-Below are just a few of the many places you can find such videos.
+You can even whip up some Disney recipes or Universal recipes to complete the experience.
+Below are just a few of the many places you can find theme park videos.

 • Inside the Magic - Has Disney, Universal, Legoland, Knott's Berry Farm, Six Flags, and plenty other videos.